Sunnah prayer: Kusuf and Khusuf (Solar and Lunar Eclipse)

 Two or four Rakat (Units) of Khusuf salah are offered in a Jama'ah (Group) or individually, with individual prayers preferred.
 Neither Adhan (Call for Prayers) nor Iqamah (Second Call for Prayers) is called for Khusuf salah.
 Recitation of the Quran during Khusuf salah can be done either silently or loudly.

 During the time of Muhammad, there was a solar eclipse.
 People hurried to link this to a worldly event, namely, the death of Muhammad's son, Ibrahim.
 Muhammad explained the truth of this matter to them.
 In his Sahih (authentic hadith), Imam Muslim reported that `A'ishah (rali) said:

 There was a solar eclipse in the time of the Messenger of Allah.
 He stood up to pray and prolonged his standing very much.
 He then bowed and prolonged very much his bowing.
 He then raised his head and prolonged his standing much, but it was less than the (duration) of the first standing.
-He then bowed and prolonged bowing much, but it was less than the duration of his first bowing.
+He then bowed and prolonged his bowing much, but it was less than the duration of his first bowing.
 He then prostrated and then stood up and prolonged the standing, but it was less than the first standing.
 He then bowed and prolonged his bowing, but it was less than the first bowing.
 He then lifted his head and then stood up and prolonged his standing, but it was less than the first standing.
-He then bowed and prolonged bowing and it was less than the first bowing.
+He then bowed and prolonged bowing, and it was less than the first bowing.
 He then prostrated himself; then he turned about, and the sun had become bright, and he addressed the people.
 He praised Allah and lauded Him and said: "The sun and the moon are two signs of Allah; they are not eclipsed on account of anyone's death or on account of anyone's birth.
 So when you see them, glorify and supplicate Allah, observe the Prayer, give alms.
 O Ummah of Muhammad, none is more indignant than Allah when His servant or maid commits fornication.
 O people of Muhammad, by Allah, if you knew what I know, you would weep much and laugh little.
 O Allah, witness, I informed them."

+Duha

+The Duha prayer (Arabic: صَلَاة الضحى, Ṣalāt aḍ-Ḍuḥā) is the voluntary Islamic prayer between the obligatory Islamic prayers of Fajr and Dhuhr.
+The time for this prayer begins when the sun has risen to the height of a spear, which is fifteen or twenty minutes after sunrise until just before the sun passes its zenith (after which the time for the dhuhr prayer begins).

+Istikhara

+Salat al-Istikhaara (Arabic: صلاة الاستخارة), which translates as Prayer of Seeking Counsel, is a prayer recited by Muslims who seek guidance from God when facing a decision in their life.
+The prayer, known as salah in Arabic is performed in two units of prayer or raka'ah followed by the supplication of Salat al-Istikhaara.
+It was revealed as a permissible substitute of belomancy, which is illegal in Islam, and was common in pre-Islamic Arabia.